This article describes four common REST API versioning strategies and explains how we version the REST API at xMatters.

 1. Versioning through URI Path

-One way to version a REST API is to include the version number in the URL path.
+One way to version a REST API is to include the version number in the URI path.

-This strategy is used by xMatters as well as other companies such as Facebook, Twitter, Airbnb, and others.
+This strategy is used by xMatters as well as other DevOps teams at companies such as Facebook, Twitter, Airbnb, and others.

 This solution often uses URI routing to point to a specific version of the API.
 Because cache keys (in this situation URIs) are changed by version, clients can easily cache resources.
 When a new version of the REST API is released, it is perceived as a new entry in the cache.

-The internal version of the API looks as follows:
+The internal version of the API uses the 1.2.3 format, so it looks as follows:

 This solution has a pretty big footprint in the code base as introducing breaking changes implies branching the entire API.